 - Admission is always FREE.

-- We will continually sanitize the building and enforce social distance requirements for your safety.
+We will continually sanitize the building, with special attention to high-touch areas, for your safety.

 - We are regularly monitoring public-health data and will contact you if these events need to adapt to respond to changing conditions.